xapian/xapian/xapian-applications/omega/docs/overview.rst

 ``application/octet-stream`` by running them through ``strings -n8``, you can pass the option ``--filter=application/octet-stream:'strings -n8'``.

+A more complex example: to process ``.foo`` files with the (fictional) ``foo2utf16`` utility which produces UTF-16 text but doesn't support writing output to stdout, run omindex with ``-Mfoo:text/x-foo -Ftext/x-foo,,utf-16:'foo2utf16 %f %t'``.

-A more complex example of the use of ``--filter`` makes use of LibreOffice, via the unoconv script, to extract text from various formats.
+A less contrived example of the use of ``--filter`` makes use of LibreOffice, via the unoconv script, to extract text from various formats.
 First you need to start a listening instance (if you don't, unoconv will start up LibreOffice for every file, which is rather inefficient) - the ``&`` tells